GrapheneCt/VVNZRunner/README.md

 V-Threads are threads that run on Venezia cores.
 Up to 6 cores can run tasks simultaneously in normal mode and up to 7 in extended mode (enabled with sceCodecEngineChangeNumWorkerCoresMax()).
 All tasks that fall outside of limit will be automatically scheduled for execution.
 Note that even when running V-Thread, vnzBridgeExec() is blocking on ARM side.
 Refer to sample_mep for V-Thread creation procedure.

-# Examples
+# Example: stb_dxt encoder

-Example of userland application is in sample folder.

-Example of MeP code used in the sample application is in sample_mep folder.
+Example features Venezia port of stb_dxt encoder.
+It encodes input RGBA8888 file to DDS.
+Some code has been taken from [here](https://github.com/imgdrop/dds.js/blob/038d7d9518e1d19cbec94a91e7d3d4d39cfab948/encode/dds-enc.c).

 To compile MeP code use [mepsdk](https://github.com/TeamMolecule/mepsdk).

 Check CMakeLists for flags used to compile MeP code for Venezia.

 # Usage notes

+- Custom mep code must use special linker script with location counter set to base injection address (0x8E3790 by default).
+There is example in sample_mep.
 - Safe spram offset is 0x1404 bytes.
 Everything below belongs to Venezia context and will be reset upon execution.
-- For now code memory size is limited to 0x1000 bytes.